 - LED strips

-Developing Servo-Controlled Moving Artworks
+Creating Servo-Controlled Moving Artworks with Arduino

 Servo motors enable precise movements, ideal for kinetic art that requires controlled rotations.
 With servo-driven components, you can design moving sculptures, such as robotic arms or wave-like structures that echo natural rhythms.